 Small Business Initiatives

 I started the blog post with the question, is there a connection between AI and the environmental impacts of coffee?
 Yes there is, and it is a positive impact.
+That is why I wanted to talk about how to use AI to reduce the environmental impacts of coffee.
 Whilst coffee brands are doing their bit for the environment, what excites me more is that manufacturers are going a step further.
 Although their objective will be maximising new ways of profitability, technological advancements in manufacturing are gaining traction in the race to clean up the environment.

 Now I know some of you will be wary of AI taking over your homes, but this is a good example of how AI can be integrated into sustainability.
 Avrohom’s article highlights how AI can be used in appliances to carry out our tasks to make everyday life a bit easier.
 For example, your refrigerator telling you that you are running out of milk and ordering it for you.
 Another example, your coffee machine letting you know when your filter will need changing.